 - D1: An individual Expert Mission Report (ExMR) in SOCIEUX+ format (template provided).
 This report is a confidential product intended solely for and use by SOCIEUX+.
-The expert team may also submit a single-joint ExMR report if they prefer to do so (see instructions on the template). - D2: An individual Expert Feedback Form (ExF) completed online (see instructions and link on the ExMR template). - D3: A collective Activity Report (AcR) in SOCIEUX+ format (template provided).
+The expert team may also submit a single-joint ExMR report if they prefer to do so (see instructions on the template). - D2: An individual Expert Feedback Form (ExF) completed online (see instructions and link on the ExMR template).

+- D3: A collective Activity Report (AcR) in SOCIEUX+ format (template provided).
 This AcR is to be produced jointly by the mission team.
 It is intended for the Partner Institution, and will be shared, most probably, with key stakeholders of the action.
 The report will reflect the tasks conducted during the activity.
-It shall provide a meaningful contribution towards the final deliverables of the action. - D4 Annex 1 of the AcR: A proposal of an operational strategic plan for the creation of the pilot one-stop-shop in Thika.
+It shall provide a meaningful contribution towards the final deliverables of the action. - D4 Annex 1 of the AcR: A diagnostic of the National Employment Authority (NEA) for the establishment of Thika's one-stop-shop, focused on youth, with recommendations and proposals for short, medium and long-term.